The best part about spring is when you finally hear, see and smell it. It's a sure sign that that warmer weather and summer are nearby!

 - However, these bags compress and squish clothing, and if these items are stored in that position for a long time, like more than a few months, they may not decompress and take the same shape they originally held.

-- Clean and polish shoes before placing them in storage
+- Clean and wipe down footwear before placing them in storage

-- Just like with clothes, it’s important to clean off shoes before they go into storage.
+- Just like with clothes, it’s important to clean off shoes and boots before they go into storage, especially winter boots that may still have traces of salt on them.

 - Once dirt and debris have been cleaned off, we suggest putting a protectant or polish on them to help deter dust and protect them from any damage.